-If you would like to setup a SmartHub account later, use the Pay Now online payment option.
+If you would like to setup a SmartHub account later, use the One-Time Payment option.
 Be sure to have your account number available in order to proceed.

 If you would like to sign up for AutoPay, please log-in or sign-up with a SmartHub account.
 If you need assistance, or do not have internet access, please use our Contact Us page and get in touch with your local AP&T office.

 Download the free SmartHub app on your smart device by going to the Apple App Store or the Google Play Store: